Order of Protection Attorneys in Barrington

 Depending on the unique circumstance of each case, you could receive a different type of protective order.
 Emergency orders, for example, only last between 14 and 21 days.
 The reason why these types of orders only last temporarily is to ensure that at least some form of protection has been granted to stop immediate abuse.
 Eventually, these can be replaced by interim orders, which usually last for about 30 days.
 Finally, after a hearing with a court judge, you could receive a plenary order that could last for two years.

-In Illinois, there are 3 types of protective order a judge may award:
+In Illinois, there are 3 types of protective orders a judge may award:

 In order to get the most optimum outcome to preserve your safety, you need to reach out to our determined order of protection attorneys in Barrington.
 We assist clients in Cook, McHenry, DuPage, and Lake Counties.